Harold Baines: Honors

 On July 20, 2008, the White Sox unveiled a bronze statue of Baines at U.S. Cellular Field prior to their game against the Kansas City Royals; it is the seventh statue featured on the park's outfield concourse.

 In August 2009, the Orioles announced that Baines would be inducted into the Orioles Hall of Fame as the 46th member.
 In his seven seasons with the Orioles, he batted .301 with 107 home runs and 378 RBI as their designated hitter.

 Hall of Fame candidacy

-Baines had been eligible for the National Baseball Hall of Fame beginning with the 2007 election.
+Baines first became eligible for the National Baseball Hall of Fame with the 2007 election.
 While 75% of the vote is needed for induction, he never received greater than 6.1% (which he received in 2010).
-On January 5, 2011, Baines received just 28 votes (4.8%) in the 2011 Hall of Fame election, dropping him off all future writers' Hall of Fame ballots by receiving less than 5.0% of the vote.
+On January 5, 2011, Baines received just 28 votes (4.8%) in the 2011 Hall of Fame election, dropping him off all future writers' Hall of Fame ballots by receiving less than 5% of the vote.